 Is Youtube making people hate ads – even more?

 Advertising is suffering a likeability crisis, and many put it down to the decline of humour in ads.
-While the decline is real — a Kantar study found a constant decline in funny commercials over the past 25 years — some observers believe the level of Youtube advertising is also to blame.
+While the decline is real — a Kantar study found a constant reduction in funny commercials over the past 25 years — some observers believe the level of Youtube advertising is also to blame.

 Richard Shotton, author of behavioural science books The Choice Factory and Hacking The Human Mind published an article this week about advertising’s “likeability crisis.”
 In it, he posits that over the last 20 years advertising has become less likeable.